YuCheng1217/DeepPhageFinder/README.md

 `conda create --name dpf python=3.7 numpy keras=2.3.1 tensorflow=2.2.0 scikit-learn Biopython`
 `source activate dpf`

-If you want to train a new model from your customized dataset, we recommand:
+If you want to train a new model from your customized dataset by using GPU(s), we recommand:
 `conda create --name dpf_train python=3.7 numpy keras=2.3.1 tensorflow-gpu=2.2.0 scikit-learn Biopython`
 `source activate dpf_train`
 ## Installation